roverxio/toadplatform/README.md

    ```
 4. run `cargo run`

+<ins>NOTE</ins>: Any changes in the dao layer regarding db query, run `cargo sqlx prepare --database-url DATABASE_URL` and add the generated files for the workflow to succeed

 By default, the server uses "Development.toml" as the config file.
 If you want to use a different config file, set the `RUN_ENV` environment variable to the path of the config file. `RUN_ENV` can be one of:
 1. Development
 2. Production